 In that case, it’s very important that you create a Cash Structure, which is designed to give every dollar a job.
 The simpler the Cash Structure, the better.

 Your Cash Structure Starts with a Target Savings Amount

-Your Emergency Fund is pretty straight-forward.
+Your Emergency Fund is pretty straightforward.
 Imagine you lost your job today, and imagine the world in which that would happen.
-It’s likely the stock market is down, the economy is down, and it will be much harder to find your next job than it is today.
+It’s likely the stock market and economy are down, and it will be much harder to find your next job than it is today.

 In that environment, how long would it realistically take you to find your next job?
 Whether 6 months, 9 months, a year or more, that’s the amount of savings you need in your Emergency fund: Your living expenses multiplied by the number of months you think it would take you to find employment.

 Your Net Cash Needs are however much cash you plan to spend, over and above your income, over the next five years.
 For example, if you plan to buy a house, car, or vacation home, you’ll be spending cash over and above your income.

 Again, your Emergency Fund and Net Cash Needs are added together to make your Target Savings.

 Invest the Cash that Exceeds Your Target Savings Amount